jxxcarlson/elm-markdown/CONSTRUCTION_NOTES.md

 The transition function for the machine is

 ```
-nextState : Option -> String -> FSM -> FSM
+nextState : Option -> Line -> FSM -> FSM
 ```

+where `Line` is a type alias for `String`.
 One uses it in conjunction with a fold to "run" the machine:

 ```
-runFSM : Option -> String -> FSM
+runFSM : Option -> Document -> FSM
 runFSM option str =
     let
         folder : String -> FSM -> FSM